HIP-1195: Hiero hooks and an application to allowances

 }

-EVM hooks will be implemented by internal dispatch from each owning entity type’s service to the ContractService
+EVM hooks will be implemented by internal dispatch from each owning entity type’s service to the ContractService.

 (A hook with a different programming model would require very different implementation details, so we restrict our